maderaroja/Predicting-Heart-Attacks/README.md

 - `TStress_result`
 - `Blood_oxygen`

-Some feature could be left out in a refined version of this predictive model such as slope.
+Some features could be left out in a refined version of this predictive model, such as slope.
 Further consultation is needed in order to determine the value, use, and relationship of this and other features with the target feature, `Heart_attack`.

 ## 3. Data Dictionary
 A data dictionary is provided that explains each feature name.